tjallingkikkert/itunesinbash/README.md

 # itunesinbash
 control Apple Music / iTunes from the terminal

-controls:
+controls:\n
-l to set "loved" to true
+l to set "loved" to true\n
 n/N for next/previous song
 s to toggle shuffle on/off
 p to toggle pause/play